tudo-r/dt/README.md

 dt
 ==

-Command line R script for GNU make like functionality
+Command line R script for GNU make like functionality.

+Put in in your `PATH` and make it executable to use.